ibm-cloud-docs/satellite/storage-efs.md

 Set up [Amazon Elastic File System (EFS)](https://docs.aws.amazon.com/efs/?id=docs_gateway){: external} for {{site.data.keyword.satelliteshort}} clusters by creating a storage configuration in your location.
 When you assign a storage configuration to your clusters, the storage drivers of the selected storage provider are installed in your cluster.
 {: shortdesc}

-The {{site.data.keyword.satelliteshort}} storage templates are currently available in beta and should not be used for production workloads.
-{: beta}

 To use AWS EFS storage for your apps, your {{site.data.keyword.satelliteshort}} hosts must reside in AWS.
 Only static provisioning is supported with this storage template.
 You must manually provision an [AWS EFS file system](https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html){: external} on AWS before you create your {{site.data.keyword.satelliteshort}} storage configuration.
 Make sure that the EFS device is in the same VPC and subnet that you used for your AWS hosts, and that your hosts and EFS device use the same security group.
 {: important}